THE STANDARD

 We architect systems that adapt to the operator.

-Below is the blueprint for how THI designs, measures, and governs Human Performance.
+Below is the technical blueprint for how The Institute designs, measures, and governs Human Performance.

 THE DESIGN DOCTRINE